Frequently asked questions about hernias – understandable answers from the VenaZiel Hernia Center Berlin

 2. is a femoral fracture dangerous?

-If left untreated, a femoral hernia can be dangerous because of the risk of incarceration.
-In the event of incarceration, a piece of intestine, for example, becomes trapped in the hernia and the blood supply is interrupted – this creates an acute emergency with severe pain.
+Left untreated, a femoral hernia can become dangerous because there is a risk of incarceration.
+In cases of incarceration, for example, a piece of intestine becomes trapped in the hernia and the blood supply is cut off – resulting in an acute emergency with severe pain.

-Without timely surgery, this can lead to an intestinal obstruction or even life-threatening complications.
-You should therefore never take a suspected femoral hernia lightly.
+Without timely surgery, this can lead to bowel obstruction or even life-threatening complications.
+Therefore, you should never take a suspected femoral hernia lightly.

 The good news is that with early treatment (planned surgery), the risk of complications is minimal.